xinyacheung/xinyacheung.github.io/about.md

 Outside of network science, phisical based machine learning and neuroscience, I like learning anything new, enjoy travelling, photography and talking nonsense in English.

+Some words have inspired me.
+I hope they inspire you too:
+"Do I need .."

+"Definitely no. Only you're alive and have passion."
+"Don't be afraid you try you will learn something."

 <br>
 <br>